logto-io/logto/packages/docs/docs/sdk/Swift/LogtoClient/Enums/LogtoClientErrorTypes.SignIn.md

 case unexpectedSignInCallback
 ```

-The Sign in Callback URI is not valid.
+The sign in callback URI is not valid.